Python Lecture 2 - Lexical Structure of Python

 Recognizing Floats

-What happens with 3.14 that has a decimal point?
+What about 3.14 with a decimal point?

 stateDiagram-v2